The global skills and competency framework for the digital world

 Level 1 - Follow: Essence of the level: Performs routine tasks under close supervision, follows instructions, and requires guidance to complete their work.
 Learns and applies basic skills and knowledge.

-Executes given manual test scripts under supervision.
+Executes given manual functional test scripts under supervision to verify basic software capabilities.

 Functional testing: Level 2